mpaldridge/mpaldridge.github.io/_posts/2024-05-15-negative-correlation.md

 $$ 0 = 3 \sigma^2 + 6\rho\sigma^2 , $$

 which gives $\rho = -\tfrac12$.
 So the pieces of the stick all have a negative correlation of $-\tfrac12$; or rather, each pair of pieces of the stick has a negative correlation $-\tfrac12$.
-And we worked it out without any awkward calculation of variance of covariances.
+And we worked it out without any awkward calculation of variances or covariances.

 You can do exactly the same construction with $n$ parts of the stick for any $n$: let all the $Z_i$ be identically distributed uniform on $[0,1]$ (or indeed any positive distribution) and set $X_i = Z_i / \sum_{j=1}^n Z_j$.
 The same calculation becomes